samdhew/terraform/databases/aurora/README.md

 - Sets up CloudWatch alerts for key database metrics.

 ## Example
-Check the `aurora_examples` directory for a complete example on how to use this module.
+Check the `aurora_example` directory for a complete example on how to use this module.